yochannah/Corrfunc/docs/source/modules/rr_autocorrelations.rst

 See `this notebook <http://nbviewer.jupyter.org/gist/lgarrison/1efabe4430429996733a9d29397423d2>`_ for an empirical demonstration of this effect; specifically, that computing the density with :math:`N-1` is correct, and that using :math:`N` introduces bias of order :math:`\frac{1}{N}` into the estimator.
 This is a tiny correction for large :math:`N` problems, but important for small :math:`N`.

-Any ``Corrfunc`` function that returns a clustering statistic (not just raw pair counts) implements this correction.
+Any ``corrfunc`` function that returns a clustering statistic (not just raw pair counts) implements this correction.
-Currently, this includes :py:mod:`Corrfunc.theory.xi` and :py:mod:`Corrfunc.theory.wp`.
+Currently, this includes :py:mod:`corrfunc.theory.xi` and :py:mod:`corrfunc.theory.wp`.

 Cross-correlations of two different particle sets don't suffer from this problem; the particle you're sitting on is never part of the set of particles under consideration for pair-making.

-``Corrfunc`` also allows bins of zero separation, in which "self-pairs" are included in the pair counting.  :math:`\RR_i` must reflect this by simply adding :math:`N` to any such bin.
+``corrfunc`` also allows bins of zero separation, in which "self-pairs" are included in the pair counting.  :math:`\RR_i` must reflect this by simply adding :math:`N` to any such bin.

 .. _weighted_rr: